 Q: How does Amazon SQS handle messages that can't be processed?

-In Amazon SQS, you can use the API or the console to configure dead letter queues, which are queues that receive messages from other source queues.
+In Amazon SQS, you can use the API or the console to configure dead letter queues, which receive messages from other source queues.
 When configuring a dead letter queue, you are required to set appropriate permissions for the dead letter queue redrive using RedriveAllowPolicy.

-If you make a queue into a dead letter queue, it receives messages after a maximum number of processing attempts cannot be completed.
+Once you make a dead letter queue, it receives messages after a maximum number of processing attempts cannot be completed.
 You can use dead letter queues to isolate messages that can't be processed for later analysis.

-For more information, see "Can I use a dead letter queue with FIFO queues?" on this page and Using Amazon SQS Dead Letter Queues in the Amazon SQS Developer Guide.
+For more information, see Using Amazon SQS Dead Letter Queues in the Amazon SQS Developer Guide.

 Q: What is a visibility timeout?

 The visibility timeout is a period of time during which Amazon SQS prevents other consuming components from receiving and processing a message.
 For more information, see Visibility Timeout in the Amazon SQS Developer Guide.

 Q: Does Amazon SQS support message metadata?

 Yes.
 An Amazon SQS message can contain up to 10 metadata attributes.
 You can use message attributes to separate the body of a message from the metadata that describes it.
 This helps process and store information with greater speed and efficiency because your applications don't have to inspect an entire message before understanding how to process it.